-Elena received her Ph.D in Biology in 2010 from Tomsk State University (TSU).
-She has also received MSc in Biology in 2007.
-Her Masters thesis focused on psychophysiological research of human time perception.
-At the moment she is an associate professor at the Psychology Department of TSU.
+Elena has received her Master’s degree in Biology in 2007.
+She then received her PhD from Tomsk State University (TSU) in 2010.
+She is currently working as a Senior Researcher at the Laboratory for Cognitive Investigations and Behavioral Genetics based at TSU.
 Her research interests are focused around broadly understood cognitive processes, psychophysiology and how these relate to behavioral genetics.
 She is currently involved in investigations of mathematical anxiety as well as spatial abilities.
-Elena is involved in a large study on anxiety as well as a cross-cultural study on spatial ability based at the International Centre for Research in Human Development (ICRHD).

 Victoria received her PhD in 2013 at the Developmental Behavioral Genetics Laboratory of the Psychological Institute of Russian Academy of Education (PI RAE) in Moscow.
 Her thesis focused on individual differences in planning abilities in adolescents.
 She currently holds a Senior Researcher position at PI RAE .
 Her scientific interests include the role of genes and environments in the individual differences in general cognitive abilities and executive functions.
 She is also interested in developmental and clinical psychology with a particular emphasis on problems associated with cognitive deficits in children.
 She is a collaborator on the cross-cultural project on spatial abilities.